mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-12-AGI-Safety-Summary-Part-1.md

 In both 2022 & 2023, I was offered to be a paid facilitator for 1 cohort each iteration.

 ## Instrumental Goals
-My goals for facilitating the Program & independently writing these summaries are to:
+My instrumental goals for facilitating the Program & independently writing these summaries are to:
 1. Improve participants' & readers' understanding on this important topic.
 2. Establish connections with those also interested in contributing to the AI alignment problem.
    - Connections (Direct work): Either these folks will be future colleagues or will have overlap in the field of AI alignment.
 In my view, I believe most industries will be impacted by the advancements of AI.